 Meet the team

-Deputy editor: Jo Price
+Deputy editor: Jo Price (on maternity leave)

 I joined BBC Wildlife in June 2012 after completing a Diploma in Magazine Journalism at Cardiff University.

 When not in work I enjoy walking my dogs on the Gwent Levels and keeping a look out for wildlife treasures to add to my nature table.

 Features editor: Sarah McPherson

 I work with Paul and Jo to commission features.

 When not in work, or cheering on my sons from the side of a pitch, I enjoy long walks and trips to the coast.

 I first joined BBC Wildlife in 2018 as a sub editor.
 I now work with Paul, Sarah and Megan to commission features and sections of the magazine, including Wild News, Tales from the Bush and Wildlife Champion.
 I also collaborate with picture editor Tom on Photo Story and Behind the Image.

 I love meeting and learning from wildlife experts.
 Away from my desk I enjoy walking in the fields and woodlands of my local Somerset stomping ground and listening to the tawny owls outside my window at night.